microsoft/pxt-calliope/docs/projects/rock-paper-scissors.md

 ```

-Each possible number these blocks can make (`0`, `1`, or `2`) means a different picture.
-We will show the right picture for that number on the LED screen.
+In a later step, each of the possible numbers (`0`, `1`, or `2`) is matched to its own picture.
+The picture is shown on the LEDs when its number is picked.

 ## Step 3